 The Lane Departure Warning (LDW) system engages above 35 mph.
 A green light indicates that the system is turned on and working.
 Should the driver cross a detected lane marking without signaling, the light flashes amber while an alarm beeps three times.
 The system is designed to alert the driver in order to take appropriate action to move the vehicle back into the correct lane.
 To avoid nuisance alerts, the system is designed to not provide an alert if the turn signal is on or if the driver makes a sharp maneuver.
 Thankfully, the driver can also switch it off, in which case the light goes out entirely.
 The system uses a camera located between the inside rearview mirror and the windshield to detect lane markings on the road and alert the driver when the vehicle inadvertently strays from the correct lane.

 The high-intensity discharge projector-beam headlamps are augmented by IntelliBeam, which automatically switches from high beam to low beam and back again depending on oncoming traffic.
-In the past, it hasn't always been easy to discern when the high beams are on in a Cadillac, so this is a welcome features.
-Good nighttime vision is vital to safety.
+In the past, it hasn't always been easy to discern when the high beams are on in a Cadillac, so this is a welcome feature.

 The Cadillac DTS offers luxury and comfort in a full-size package.
 It comes loaded with safety features, with the option of the latest safety technology to warn the driver of hidden hazards.
 The DTS delivers strong acceleration performance and handles quite well for a car of its size.
-It's a lot of car for 50 grand.
+All in all, it's a lot of car for the money.